Bottle101/Air-FAR/README.md

 ## Usage

 The repository has been tested in Ubuntu 20.04 with ROS Noetic.
-Follow instructions in [Autonomous Exploration Development Environment](https://www.far-planner.com/) to setup the development environment.
+Follow instructions in [Aerial Autonomy Development Environment](https://www.far-planner.com/) to setup the development environment.
 Make sure to checkout the branch that matches the computer setup, compile, and download the simulation environments.

 To setup FAR Planner, clone the repository.
 ```